maurymmarques/postmark-cakephp/README.md

 ### Installation

-You can clone the plugin into your project:
+You can clone the plugin into your project (or if you want you can use as a [submodule](http://help.github.com/submodules)):

 ```
 cd path/to/app/Plugin or /plugins